Stress is the most underestimated and misunderstood component of learning.

 How the brains of children and adults learn differently

 Any educator who would do to a young student what the soccer coach did is unqualified for the job.
-That’s why teachers use an approach that has proven successful with school children.
+So teachers use an approach that has proven successful with school children.

-And there are even more aspects of how school education influences the methods of adult education.
+And there are more aspects of how schooling influences adult learning methods.

 Teachers instruct us on how to acquire new knowledge and skills.
 We "install the software" to acquire new knowledge and skills as children, you could say.
 And this software is designed to help children learn things like reading, algebra and unfamiliar concepts and words.